Ensemble forecasts in reproducing kernel Hilbert space family: Introduction

-Spectral representation of the Koopman operator \citep{Koopman-31} or of its infinitesimal generator constitutes one of the most versatile approaches to achieve this objective as they enable in theory to extract intrinsic eigenfunctions of the system dynamics.
-Koopman operator or its dual, the Perron-Frobenious operator, have attracted a great deal of attention in the operator-theoretic branch of ergodic theory \citep{EFHN-15} as well as in data science for the study of data driven modeling of dynamical systems.
-Several techniques, starting from \citep{Dellnitz-99} and \cite{Mezic-05}, have been proposed to estimate such spectral representation.
-Most of them rely either on longtime harmonic averages \cite{Mezic-05,budisic2012,Das-Giannakis-19, Das-Giannakis-20} or on finite-dimensional approximations of the Koopman operator such as the dynamic modes representation and its extensions \citep{Rowley09,Schmid10,tu2014,Williams-et-al-15,williams2016,Kutz-16,degennaro2019,buza2021,pan2021,colbrok2021,baddoo2022} or on Galerkin approximation and delay embedding \citep{Brunton17,Giannakis-15,Giannakis17}.
 These methods enable performing spectral projection from long time series of measured observables of the system.
 The practical linear nature of the {\it compositional} Koopman operator, defined for any observable, $f$, of a dynamical system $\Phi_t(x)$ with initial condition $x$, as $(U_t f) (x):= f\circ \Phi_t (x)$, is nevertheless hindered by its infinite dimension.
 Due to this, it often exhibits a spectrum with a continuous component \citep{mezic2005} and is not amenable to diagonalization nor to any sparsity assumption.
 Finite dimensional approximations and the direct use of matrix algebra numerical methods raises immediate questions on the pertinence of the associated estimation.
 To tackle these difficulties several techniques combining regularization, compactification of the generators, and reproducing kernel Hilbert space (RKHS) to work in spaces of smooth functions have been recently proposed \citep{Das-Giannakis-19, Das-Giannakis-20,Das-Giannakis-21}.
 They are possibly associated with forecast strategies \citep{gilani2021,alexander2020,burov2021} and transfer operator estimations \citep{klus2020,santitissadeekorn2020}. {For data driven specification of dynamical systems RKHS or kernel methods have been also explored in a more direct way in terms of advanced Gaussian process regression techniques \citep{Lee-Phys-D-23,Hamzi-Phys-D-I-21,Hamzi-Proc-RSA-21}.
 Kernel methods have been found particularly efficient in this context when coupled with a learning strategy for the kernel \citep{Owhadi-JCP-19}}.